10up/publisher-media-kit/readme.txt

 Further changelog entries can be found in the [CHANGELOG.md](https://github.com/10up/publisher-media-kit/blob/trunk/CHANGELOG.md) file.

 == Upgrade Notice ==

+= 1.3.6 =
+Note that this release bumps the minimum required version of WordPress from 6.4 to 6.5.

 = 1.3.5 =
 Note that this release bumps the minimum required version of WordPress from 6.2 to 6.4.